MartaWoodkowski/Web/README.md

 ## Background

-Using HTML and CSS to create a dashboard showing off the analysis I've done.
+Using HTML and CSS, created a dashboard showing off the analysis of the weather I've done in the past.

 ![Images/landingResize.png](Images/landingResize.png)